Parnell (film): Production

 Parnell had originally been cast to star Gable and his frequent co-star Joan Crawford.
 Myrna Loy, meanwhile, was to star in The Last of Mrs. Cheyney (1937).
 Metro-Goldwyn-Mayer flipped the assignments as Crawford did not want to do another costume picture after 1936's The Gorgeous Hussy.
 Another issue was how much to alter Gable's appearance to suit the period when the film took place.
 Fans balked at the idea of Gable wearing a beard as the real Parnell had done, and Gable, whose limit in facial hair was his mustache, agreed with them.
 He wound up adding only a set of sideburns instead of a beard.

 The film was Gable’s pet project.
 He insisted MGM make the film and wanted Joan Crawford as his co-star.
-She correctly thought the story was dull and would not agree to star in it with him.
+She thought the story was dull and would not agree to star in it with him.
 Gable was so upset he refused to speak to her for months.
 Later, when the film bombed at the box office and with critics, he told her she was right.
 As filming began, Gable felt very uneasy with his role, either unable or unwilling to portray the sensitive nature required to capture the character.
 Loy later recalled, "I learned about another side of him at that time.
 He was a man who loved poetry and fine literature, read it, and knew it.
 He would read poetry to me sometimes during breaks, but he didn't want anyone to know it."
 One of the many concerns that Gable had about this production was the acting that would be required of him to play out a believable death scene.
 During the filming of the death scene, Stahl put on mood music to help the actors get into character.
 Gable loathed the music and complained to Carole Lombard.
 The next day, when Stahl called for the music to be turned on, a jazzy version of "I'll Be Glad When You're Dead, You Rascal You", went floating throughout the studio.